Audits & Assurance Services

 HRSS audits and assurance services increase confidence, quality, and accuracy.

 At HRSS, we employ a risk-based approach to assurance that is customized to each client’s particular industry, sector, and operations.
 We develop a deep understanding of each business by examining accounting practices, internal controls, and financial policies.
-We then identify risks – and management’s response to risks – to tailor our audits.
+We then identify risks to tailor our audits.

 • Audit, Review, and Compilation of Financial Statements